ibexa/documentation-developer/docs/api/rest_api_customization_and_extension.md

   - This Controller action might wrap its return into a `CachedValue` which contains caching information for the reverse proxies.
 * The `Ibexa\Bundle\Rest\EventListener\ResponseListener` attached to the `kernel.view event` is triggered, and, passes the Request and the Controller action's result to the `AcceptHeaderVisitorDispatcher`.
 * The `AcceptHeaderVisitorDispatcher` matches one of the `regexps` of an `ibexa.rest.output.visitor` service (an `Ibexa\Contracts\Rest\Output\Visitor`).
 The role of this `Output\Visitor` is to transform the Value returned by the Controller into XML or JSON.
 To do so, it combines an `Output\Generator` corresponding to the output format and a `ValueObjectVisitorDispatcher`.
-* The matched `Output\Visitor` uses its `ValueObjectVisitorDispatcher` to select the right `ValueObjectVisitor` according to the FQCN of the Controller result.
+* The matched `Output\Visitor` uses its `ValueObjectVisitorDispatcher` to select the right `ValueObjectVisitor` according to the fully qualified class name (FQCN) of the Controller result.
+A `ValueObjectVisitor` is a service tagged `ibexa.rest.output.value_object.visitor` and this tag has a property `type` pointing a FQCN.
 * `ValueObjectVisitor`s will recursively help to transform the Controller result thanks to the abstraction layer of the `Generator`.
 * The `Output\Visitor` returns the `Response` to send back to the client.